Caltech-IPAC/SpatialIndex/README.md

 # SpatialIndex

-Spatial Indexing Library for Astronomy
+## Spatial Indexing Library for Astronomy

+Develop branch (please do any future development here)

 One of the most common database searches in astronomy involves finding all the objects in a region of the sky.
 Basic DBMS engines provide efficient indexed